-- Capitalise on the proximity of Waterloo Metro station by creating a vibrant mixed-use neighbourhood that blends residential, retail, commercial, community and recreational uses. - Provide a range of dwelling types and housing choices to accommodate mixed tenure development that support a range of households and living choices. - Development will respond to the existing surrounding local character and its history, particularly its significance as an urban meeting place for Aboriginal and Torres Strait Islander people - Design non-residential spaces to accommodate a range of commercial and retail activities, that may change over time in response to community needs. - Meet the objectives of the City of Sydney Local Strategic Planning Statement and Housing Strategy by ensuring that at least 20% of all floor space to be allocated as affordable housing dwellings. - Ensure alignment with the NSW State Government's Communities Plus policy by ensuring a minimum of 30% of all residential floor space to be allocated to social housing dwellings. - Retail spaces and local services need to be provided which can meet the local daily shopping needs of a dense residential population. - George Street is to become the focal point of pedestrian and commercial activity, and will have continuous ground level retail, commercial and community uses.
+- Capitalise on the proximity of Waterloo Metro station by creating a vibrant mixed-use neighbourhood that blends residential, retail, commercial, community and recreational uses. - Provide a range of dwelling types and housing choices to accommodate mixed tenure development that support a range of households and living choices. - Development will respond to the existing surrounding local character and its history, particularly its significance as an urban meeting place for Aboriginal and Torres Strait Islander people - Design non-residential spaces to accommodate a range of commercial and retail activities, that may change over time in response to community needs. - At least 7.5% of dwellings (7.0% of residential floor area) to be allocated as affordable housing dwellings. - Ensure at least 28.2% of dwellings (26.5% of residential floor area) to be allocated to social housing dwellings. - Retail spaces and local services need to be provided which can meet the local daily shopping needs of a dense residential population. - George Street is to become the focal point of pedestrian and commercial activity, and will have continuous ground level retail, commercial and community uses.
 This facilitates a main retail street environment that contributes to the identity, activation and vibrancy of the area. - Provide additional retail opportunities in a continuous retail frontage along McEvoy Street with retail ground floor to tower buildings.